zacharyvincze/OpenForum/README.md

 Congratulations, if you've gotten this far, you have successfully set up the site!

+If you want a more detailed description about how to get your forum up and running, check out the OpenForum [quick start guide](https://github.com/zacharyvincze/OpenForum/wiki/Quick-Start).

 ## Usage
 A detailed description about how to use OpenForum is located in the wiki.